-- the proportion of the total entitlements issued that are owned by the Commonwealth; - the proposed volume to be traded compared to historical volumes traded within the catchment; - current and forecast climate conditions within the catchment; - historical and current season price information and trading patterns; - historical and current season level of water use within the catchment; and - current water availability.
+- the proportion of the total entitlements issued that are owned by the Commonwealth; - the proposed volume to be traded compared to historical volumes traded within the catchment; - current and forecast climate conditions within the catchment;

-4 Consistent with the Commonwealth Procurement Rules, trades with a value above the FMA Act threshold of \$80,000 will use an open approach to market, which includes the release of a market assessment.
+3 Consistent with the Commonwealth Procurement Rules, trades with a value above the FMA Act threshold of \$80,000 will use an open approach to market, which includes the release of a market assessment.
 Trades below this threshold may use an approach that is efficient, effective and appropriate to the circumstances.